Creating the Offer Letter

 Core-CT Job Aids can be found under the Smart HR section of this webpage.
 Payroll processing deadlines can be found on the Payroll website.
 Detailed information about adding grads to payroll for the academic year is sent to the Grad Payroll Processors listserv directly by Payroll.

-If you receive an error message telling you to contact The Graduate School when you try to save and submit a payroll transaction, please contact email@example.com for an override.
-More information on error codes and overrides can be found on page 7 of this document.
+If you receive an error message telling you to contact The Graduate School when you try to save and submit a payroll transaction, please contact firstname.lastname@example.org with the GA's name, student ID, and the reason for the error (if known) for assistance.
+Please note, when that error message appears, the SmartHR transaction has been automatically saved in "DRAFT" status.